owainkenwayucl/azimuth-customisations/slurm-cluster/README.md

 The `tools.yaml` playbook runs two roles (`roles/tools` and `roles/python312`) which install some helpful tools (`vim`, `screen` etc) and compilers, as well as Python 3.12 which you can invoke by running `python3.12` on all the nodes.

+If you want to add additional packages, look in `roles/tools/tasks/tools.yaml` to see how to add them to playbook and re-run `ansible-playbook -i inventory.ini tools.yaml`.

 # Dangerous playbooks

-Thee `update.yaml` playbook will update your nodes.
+Thee `update.yaml` playbook will update the OS install your nodes.
 This will break the OpenMPI installation. `reboot.yaml` will reboot the compute nodes only (not the login node).